 Thrombocytopenia in children refers to a platelet count below 150,000 platelets per microliter of blood.
 It may arise due to various causes, from infections and medications to immune system disorders and bone marrow diseases.
 While some cases are mild and temporary, others may require medical intervention.

-Early diagnosis and tailored treatment are crucial to prevent complications and support healthy development.
+Early diagnosis and tailored treatment are crucial for preventing complications and supporting healthy development.

 The causes of thrombocytopenia in children can be grouped into several categories: